-It is The Leapfrog Group’s goal to disclose hospital performance information for the benefit of consumers, purchasers, and referring physicians as they make decisions about where to seek care and where to direct patients.
-Making differences among facilities known to users of healthcare is critical to inform this decision-making.
+It is The Leapfrog Group’s goal to publicly report patient safety and quality information for the benefit of consumers, purchasers, and referring physicians as they make decisions about where to seek care and where to direct patients.
+Making differences among facilities known to patients and their families is critical to inform this decision-making.
 Leapfrog’s policy regarding multi-hospital systems and hospitals with multiple campuses is based on achieving this goal.

-For reporting on high-risk surgeries and conditions, if a hospital system has two or more inpatient units which operate on separate campuses (i.e. are not co-located or physically adjacent), they must be identified as separate hospitals for purposes of the survey.
+For the purposes of reporting on the Survey, hospitals that are not in immediate physical proximity to each other (i.e., the two facilities are physically connected, either by a tunnel, an enclosed bridge, or the locations abut each other so that the hallways readily connect) must be identified as separate hospitals.
 Even in cases where hospitals’ surgical teams or individual surgeons work at more than one facility in the hospital system or where the multi-hospital healthcare systems have the same quality management policies and procedures, individual facilities must report separately.

-Although facilities within a system or multi-campus hospital may be viewed as a single hospital from an operational or administrative perspective (i.e. sharing a Medicare Provider Number, tax payer ID, hospital license, and medical staff), the individual facilities may have differences when it comes to implementation of Leapfrog’s standards.
-Therefore, it is our policy that facilities within a multi-hospital healthcare system or facilities within a multi-campus hospital that are not within a contiguous geographic location are considered separate facility campuses and must report separately regardless of common ownership or control.
+Although facilities within a system or multi-campus hospital may be viewed as a single hospital from an operational or administrative perspective (i.e. sharing a CMS Certification Number, tax payer ID, hospital license, and medical staff), Leapfrog’s policy requires individual hospitals to submit separate Surveys if they are not in immediate physical proximity to each other as described above.